Shuffle

 2. Platform/venue used

-3. Where your bitcoin cash goes
+3. Where your Bitcoin Cash goes

 Payment methods range from credit card to bank transfer, payment app (PayPal, Apple Pay, Google Pay, Samsung Pay, etc.), face-to-face with cash, and even barter.
 Each payment method carries tradeoffs in terms of convenience, privacy, and associated fees.

-Platforms/venues for buying bitcoin cash include digital wallet providers, centralized spot exchanges, OTC desks (private 'Over-The-Counter' exchange services used primarily by high-net-worth individuals), peer-to-peer marketplaces, and even payment apps like PayPal and Venmo.
+Platforms/venues for buying Bitcoin Cash include digital wallet providers, centralized spot exchanges, OTC desks (private 'Over-The-Counter' exchange services used primarily by high-net-worth individuals), peer-to-peer marketplaces, and even payment apps like PayPal and Venmo.

-Of course, it's also possible to buy bitcoin cash face-to-face.
-For example, you could give cash to your friend in exchange for receiving an agreed amount of bitcoin cash.
+Of course, it's also possible to buy Bitcoin Cash face-to-face.
+For example, you could give cash to your friend in exchange for receiving an agreed amount of Bitcoin Cash.

-As for where your bitcoin cash goes after you buy it, the options are:
+As for where your Bitcoin Cash goes after you buy it, the options are:

 2. Into a Bitcoin Cash wallet someone else controls (eg. a centralized cryptocurrency exchange or a payment app like PayPal).